-- PO FENTIAL HAZARD Hydraulic fluid escaping under pressure can penetrate skin and cause injury.
-WH AT CAN HAPPEN : Fluid accidentally injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.
-HO\ N TO AVOID THE HAZARD Make sure all hydraulic fluid hoses and lines are in good condition an all hydraulic connections and fittings are tight before applying pressure to hydraulic system.
-Keep body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid.
-Use cardboard or paper, not your hands, to find hydraulic leaks.
-Safely relieve all pressure in the hydraulic system, by placing the motion control levers in neutral and shutting off the engine, before performing any work on
+Hydraulic fluid escaping under pressure can penetrate skin and cause injury.

+Fluid accidentally injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.

+- Make sure all hydraulic fluid hoses and lines are in good condition an all hydraulic connections and fittings are tight before applying pressure to hydraulic system. - Keep body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper, not your hands, to find hydraulic leaks. - Safely relieve all pressure in the hydraulic system, by placing the motion control levers in neutral and shutting off the engine, before performing any work on the hydraulic system.

-- n the hydraulic system. - 5.1.13 Check tire pressures:
+5.1.13 Check tire pressures:

-- Stop engine and remove key. a) - Inflate all four tires to 13 psi (90 kPa). b)
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Inflate all four tires to 13 psi (90 kPa).

 NOTE: Do not add any type of tire liner or foam fill material to the tires.
-Excessive loads created by foam filled tires may cause failures to the hydro drive system, frame and other components.
+Excessive loads created by foam filled tires may cause failures to the hydro drive system, frame, and other components.
 Foam filling tires will void the warranty.